robstoll/atrium/README.md

 [`ExpectImpl`](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.domain.builders/-expect-impl/index.html)
 helps you in writing own assertion functions.
-I suggest you use it as entry point (rather than memorizing different class names), it guides you to existing assertion function implementations for different types as well as to other builders such as the [`AssertionBuilder`](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.assertions.builders/-assertion-builder/index.html) which in turn helps you with creating assertions.
+We suggest you use it as entry point (rather than memorizing different class names), it guides you to existing assertion function implementations for different types as well as to other builders such as the [`AssertionBuilder`](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.assertions.builders/-assertion-builder/index.html) which in turn helps you with creating assertions.